AtkinEngineering/interfaceNode/README.md

 ## Firmware Update

-To update the firmware, enter configuration mode with a single press of the system button, then open the device's web interface and upload the downloaded `.bin` from the Firmware section.
+To update the firmware, enter configuration mode with a single press of the system button, then open the device's web interface and install the downloaded `.bin` from the Firmware section.
 No serial connection or additional software required.

+> **Note:** all settings, including WiFi, are restored to their defaults after a firmware update.
+Note your settings before updating - see the [Manual](documents/).

 ## Configuration